 Jackets that a feature 3-layer membranes offer the best protection against rain.
 These jackets contain a DWR face fabric and laminated membrane, boned to a fine mesh/scrim inner surface.
 These layers are all bonded together to create one strong layer.
 Example: Men's Vapourstretch Rain Jacket

 Jackets with a 2.5 layer membrane have an abbreviated pattern on the inner surface, which has been screened onto the inside of the jacket.
 Garments, which feature a 2.5-layer membrane, are considered to be lightweight rain garments, best-used in active wear jacket.
-Example: Submerge Rain Jacket, AR-X Waterproof Jacket and X-Trail Running Jacket
+Example: Submerge Rain Jacket

-Jackets with a 2-layer membrane combine a waterproof outer shell and an inner lining layer of mesh or polyester fabric, sometimes both.
-An inner lining is added to a jacket as barrier between the waterproof outer.
-This inner layer is designed to protect the outer, preventing deterioration of the jacket from the continuous movements by the wearer.
-Example: Discovery 3-in-1 Jacket and Men's Flash Flood Pants
+Jackets with a 2-layer membrane combine a waterproof outer shell and an inner lining layer of mesh or Polyester fabric, sometimes even both.
+An inner lining is added to a jacket as a barrier between the waterproof outer and the insulating basellayer.
+This inner layer is designed to protect the outer, preventing deterioration of the jacket from the continuous movements of the wearer during outdoor activities.
+Example: Discovery 3-in-1 Jacket and Men's Flash Flood Rain Pants

-These jackets are versatile and suitable for all year round wear.
+These jackets are versatile and suitable for year-round wear.
 Featuring a waterproof outer, with a detachable fleece inner, these jackets can be interconnected into all other garments which bear an interconnect mark.
 Example: Discovery 3-in-1 Jacket

 WHAT IS DWR?

-Durable Water Repellent (DWR) is a coating that is adhered to almost all First Ascent outerwear garments and assists with preventing a garment from becoming saturated by moisture or water, by beading water off the jackets surface.
+Durable Water Repellent (DWR) is a coating that is incorporated in almost all First Ascent outerwear garments and assists with preventing a garment from becoming saturated by moisture or water, by beading water off the garment's surface.

 RAIN JACKET FEATURES & TERMINOLOGY

-Seam-sealed, refers to the covering of the tiny holes made in the garment during the sewing process, such as by the zip, hem etc. Fully-tape sealed garments have been sealed by a waterproof tape overlay, to prevent water leakage into the jacket.
+Seam-sealed, refers to the covering of the tiny holes made in the garment during the sewing process, such as by the zip or hem, etc. Fully-tape sealed garments have been sealed by a waterproof tape overlay, to prevent water leakage into the jacket.
 All First Ascent rainwear labelled as waterproof are fully seam sealed.

-The hood of rainwear jacket, features a built-in visor and volume control capabilities, this allows the hood to be adjusted and fine-tuned, to how big you want the size of the opening.
+The hood of a rainwear jacket features a built-in visor and volume control capabilities, this allows the hood to be adjusted and fine-tuned according to how big or small you want the size of the opening.

-Majority of hiking specific, rainwear jackets, have pockets situated just above the hip belt and away from the shoulder straps, this design allows for easy access to pockets while wearing a pack.
+Majority of hiking specific rainwear jackets have pockets situated just above the hip belt and away from the shoulder straps.
+This design allows for easy access to pockets while wearing a daypack or hiking pack.
 Pocket zips can also double up as extra ventilation, such as in the Submerge Rain Jacket.
 First Ascent running and cycling jackets have pockets positioned lower on the garment, for easy access to race nutrition.

-Even the most breathable rain jackets, can have a perspiration build-up inside during strenuous activity.
-Incorporating pit zips or underarm vents into the design, allows for further breathability and air movement.
-As per the Men's Vapourstretch Rain Jacket and the Ladies X-Trail Running Jacket
+Even the most breathable rain jackets can have perspiration build-up during strenuous activity.
+Incorporating pit zips or underarm vents into the design allows for further breathability and air movement.
+The Men's Vapourstretch Rain Jacket is a good example of a garment whch utilizes vents.

 First Ascent rainwear jackets, which fall into the activewear category, feature packable properties for easy storage when not in use.
-These jackets are designed to pack into their pocket for convenience while on-the-go.
-Example: Diverge Waterproof Cycling Jacket, AR-X Waterproof Jacket, Submerge Rain Jacket and X-Trail Running Jacket
+These jackets are designed to pack into their own pocket for convenience while on-the-go.
+Example: Diverge Waterproof Cycling Jacket, Submerge Rain Jacket.

 FIRST ASCENT WATERPROOF FABRIC